Ross Taylor

-Luteru Ross Poutoa Lote Taylor CNZM (born 8 March 1984) is a former international cricketer and former captain of the New Zealand national team.
-Batting predominantly at number four, when he announced his retirement from international cricket at the end of 2021, he was the leading run-scorer for New Zealand in Test and One Day International cricket.
+Luteru Ross Poutoa Lote Taylor CNZM (born 8 March 1984) is a New Zealand former international cricketer who served as the captain of the New Zealand national team.
+Batting predominantly at number four, when he announced his retirement from international cricket at the end of 2021 he was the leading run-scorer for New Zealand in Test and One Day International cricket.
+Taylor was a key member of the New Zealand team that won the 2019–2021 ICC World Test Championship, where he scored the winning boundary in the final.
+He was also a part of the New Zealand squads to finish as runners-up in two Cricket World Cup finals in 2015 and 2019.

 In February 2020, Taylor played his 100th Test match for New Zealand, becoming the first cricketer to play in 100 matches in all three formats of international cricket.
 In December 2020, in the first Test against Pakistan, Taylor became the most-capped player for New Zealand in international cricket, playing in his 438th match across all three formats, surpassing Daniel Vettori; in December 2021, he announced that he would retire from international cricket after the one-day series against Australia and the Netherlands in early 2022.
-On 4 April 2022, Taylor played in his 450th and final international match for New Zealand.
-His last match being an ODI against the Netherlands.
+On 4 April 2022, Taylor played in his 450th and final international match for New Zealand, his last match being an ODI against the Netherlands.

+In 2025, Taylor, whose mother is Samoan, announced that he was coming out of retirement to represent the Samoa national cricket team in its attempt to qualify for the 2026 T20 World Cup.
+He made his Twenty20 International debut for Samoa on 8 October.